grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

      private Seat ReservedSeat() {
 ```

-commit 09583d22e23e8b55154ef1e5c75215337764294d
-Author: Galezowski Grzegorz-FTW637 <FTW637@motorolasolutions.com>
-Date:   Thu Mar 15 08:34:50 2018 +0100

-    First test for up front reservations
+First test for up front reservations:

     why 7 and not calculating?
-DOn't be smart in tests - if you have to, put smartness in a well-tested library.
+Don't be smart in tests - if you have to, put smartness in a well-tested library.
     TODO delegate criteria to a separate class??

 diff --git a/Java/src/test/java/logic/CoachWithSeatsSpecification.java